 People aren't perfect, so it's no surprise that most vehicular accidents are caused by human error.
 Recklessness is when a driver knowingly takes a risk despite understanding the potential consequences of their actions.
 The driver disregards the safety of others, putting them in danger, which makes the driver guilty of the outcome.
-This includes speeding, mishandling cars with respect to the weather, and disobeying traffic signals, failing to use headlights, and passing vehicles improperly.
+Forms of recklessness include speeding, mishandling cars with respect to the weather, disobeying traffic signals, failing to use headlights, and passing vehicles improperly.

 The poor decision to operate a motor vehicle while intoxicated can end in catastrophe, with drunk-driving crashes leading to about 30 deaths in the United States each day.
-Substance abuse includes alcohol, non-medicinal drugs, and medications with impairing side-effects, like drowsiness, reduced hand-eye coordination, and confusion.
-All of these substances may slow a driver's reflexes and decrease their judgement on the road, which causes accidents.
+Substance abuse includes alcohol, non-medicinal drugs, and medications with impairing side-effects, like drowsiness, slurred speech, reduced hand-eye coordination, and confusion.
+All of these substances may slow a driver's reflexes and decrease their judgement on the road, resulting in accidents or even fatalities.

 Amidst all of the distractions of today’s modern world, there are many drivers on the road who do not stay alert and focused behind the wheel.
 Phones, tablets, music devices, and even changing the radio can take attention away from the road.
 This can lead to dangerous driving practices and unfortunately, tragic consequences.

 Often described as “road rage,” aggressive driving is very common among drivers and refers to when operators of a vehicle engage in reckless driving behaviors on the road, often with a complete disregard for the safety of others.
 Aggressive driving includes speeding in heavy traffic, tailgating, frequent lane changes, weaving, blocking cars from passing, running red lights, and failing to signal.
 These drivers may also intentionally force others off of the road, sideswipe vehicles, or throw objects.